airyhq/airy/docs/docs/api/endpoints/metadata.md

 sidebar_label: Metadata
 ---

-Have a look at our [metadata design](concepts/metadata.md) for more information.
+Refer to our [metadata design](concepts/metadata.md) document for more information.

 ## Upsert

 This endpoint takes a `data` object and upserts the metadata for the `id`.
 The data may only contain values of type string or object values (i.e. no lists or numbers).

 `POST /metadata.upsert`